 Error 52 is most commonly seen while restoring your iPhone, iPod Touch and iPad on a windows computer.
 The main reason behind this error 52 is a problem with the USB driver on your computer.
 According to the description of the error 52, it is due to the problem with the verification of digital drivers that are required to restore iPhone, iPod Touch and iPad.

 This problem may also be due to the third party antivirus or security programs installed on your computer or a software or hardware glitch can also cause this problem.
 Moreover, a malware or virus on your computer can also cause this problem.
 So, there is no exact reason or way for this error and there are certain troubleshooting tips that you can use to eradicate this error while restoring your iPhone, iPod Touch or iPad.
 Here’s the complete guide to do this.

-- Secondly, make sure that you are using the latest version of iTunes on your Windows computer.
+- Next, make sure that you are using the latest version of iTunes on your Windows computer.
 If you don’t know about the version or recent updates, open iTunes on your computer and click on Now, select Check for Updates.
 Follow the on scree instructions to update your iTunes to latest version.

 - If iTunes is properly installed and working, check for the recent Updates for Windows.
 There are different methods to check the Updates on different versions of windows such as Windows 7, 8 and Windows 10.

 - One of our readers had terrible trouble with error 52 until he discovered his own solution.
 He removed the iDevice’s SIM card and THEN did hard reset.
 And (his words “BAM worked like a charm…put the SIM card back in and NO ERROR 52!”

 - Turn OFF your iDevice before removing the SIM card